Is Your Business Ready for the Holidays?

 For small business owners, planning for the holidays comes much earlier.
-According to Staples fall survey of 510 small business owners, 62 percent look forward to fall as the start of the holiday season.
 By the time you’re reading this blog post, I hope that you have already put together your strategy on how to maximize the upcoming opportunities.
 The holidays are all about executing your plan.
 They are not a time for trial and error.
-In some cases, the next two months may represent over 50% of a company’s annual revenue.
+In some cases, the last two months of the year may represent over 50% of a company’s annual revenue.

-1) Strategy – What are your specific goals for the holiday season?
-Do you want to hit a certain revenue goal?
-Sell a certain number of products?
+Create Goals – What are your specific goals for the holiday season?
+Do you want to hit a certain revenue number?
 Businesses with specific goals will almost always outperform similar companies without goals or plans.
-Everything you do in November and December, from hiring seasonal employees to tweeting about special sales, should help you achieve these strategic goals.
+Everything you do in November and December, from hiring seasonal employees to tweeting about special sales, should help you achieve your strategic goals.

-2) Planning – How will you achieve your specific, strategic and measurable goals?
+Have a Plan – How will you achieve your specific, strategic and measurable goals?
 Will you offer discounts?
 Will you have extended business hours for shoppers?
 Are you thinking about using social media to generate buzz for your business?
 Do you have the supplies you need for the holiday season?
-There are few things worse than having to go back to the same store again and again because you underestimated the amount of supplies needed for November and December.
-You also run the risk of the store being out of the one item that you need more than all the other items combined.
-A retailer like Staples, which offers one million+ products, can help make sure you have the right supplies in place to execute your plan, whether you run a restaurant, spa or store.
+There are few things worse than having to go back to the same vendor again and again because you underestimated the amount of supplies needed for the holidays.
+You also run the risk of being out of the one item that you need more than all the other items combined.

-3) Execution – There will come a time when the strategy and planning periods are over (and that time is probably very soon).
+Execute! – There will come a time when the strategy and planning periods are over (and that time is probably very soon).
 You then need to execute.
 You also need to regularly review your plans and strategic goals.
 Invariably, you will have to make adjustments along the way.
-You also want to see what’s working and possibly double down on your efforts in that particular area.
+You want to see what’s working and possibly double down on your efforts in that particular area.